alallaqi/poc-strapi-chat/README.md

 # Strapi Chat

-Automate creation of Strapi web sites with a reasoning and action (ReAct) AI agent using LangGraph, LLM (OpenAI) and custom tools to interact with strapi APIs.
+Automate creation of Strapi web sites using a AI agent built on LangGraph, LLM (OpenAI) and custom tools to interact with strapi APIs.

 ## Context